Cradle of Humankind Tours

 Ekala Eco Tours offer tours that would include both Maropeng and the Sterkfontein Caves.

-Although in our experience, the Sterkfontein cave is the main, should not miss item if time is limited.
+Although in our experience, the Sterkfontein cave is the main, should not miss item if time on the day is limited.

 Then the almost human exhibition, introducing Homo Naledi.

-Follow an exceptional journey of the Rising Star expedition team behind the discovery.
+Follow an exceptional journey of the Rising Star expedition team behind the discovery within the Cradle.